snehaprakas1h/CypressAutomatedWorkflowSetup/README.md

 # Cypress Automated Workflow Setup

+This project is a Cypress Automated Workflow setup used for end-to-end testing.
+It leverages Cypress for automation and integrates with GitHub Actions for CI/CD.

 ## 📌 Overview

 This project is a **Cypress Automated Workflow** setup used for end-to-end testing.
 It leverages **Cypress** for automation and integrates with **GitHub Actions** for CI/CD.